plume-lib/merging/README-adjacent-lines.md

 lines.
 By default, git reports such edits as conflicts that must be manually resolved.

+## Example

-For example, suppose that git merge yields a conflict like the following:
+Suppose that git merge yields a conflict like the following:

 ```
 a